 - On average, the price markup on homes sold on contract was 84 percent.
-For example, homes in racially changing neighborhoods that were purchased by a speculator for \$12,000 would be resold, just days or weeks later, on contract to a black buyer for \$22,000. - We found that African Americans purchasing on contract paid, on average, an additional \$587 (in April 2019 dollars) more each month than they would have had they paid the fair price for their home and had a conventional or Federal Housing Authority (FHA) backed mortgage. - Between 75 percent and 95 percent of the homes sold to black families during the 1950s and 60s were sold on contract. - The average black buyer paid several points more in interest on their contract loan than the average white buyer paid on a conventional or an FHA backed mortgage. - Over the two decades studied, the amount of wealth land sales contracts expropriated from Chicago's black community was between 3.2 and 4.0 billion dollars.
+For example, homes in racially changing neighborhoods purchased by a speculator for \$12,000, would be resold days or weeks later on contract to a black buyer, for \$22,000. - We found that African Americans purchasing on contract, paid, on average, an additional \$587 (April 2019 dollars) more each month compared to what they would have if they paid the fair price for their home and had a conventional or FHA mortgage. - Between 75 percent and 95 percent of the homes sold to black families during the 1950s and 60s were sold on contract. - The average black buyer paid several points more in interest on their contract loan than the average white buyer paid on a conventional or Federal Housing Authority (FHA) backed mortgage. - Over the two decades studied, the amount of wealth land sales contracts expropriated from Chicago's black community was between 3.2 and 4.0 billion dollars.

 Owing to gaps in the surviving data, these numbers are conservative.
-Information collected during our study suggests that the losses were greater.
+Indeed, information collected during our study suggests that the losses were greater.
 For example, we did not tally the toll of the higher premiums black homeowners paid for homeowners insurance compared to white homeowners, owing to insurance redlining.
 Nor could we tally accurate losses due to evictions, since the courts did not preserve those records.
-Yet, according to newspaper accounts it was common practice for sellers to evict buyers for any missed payment, keep their down payments and all further payments towards the contract, and then resell the property (on contract) to another buyer.
+Yet, according to newspaper accounts it was common practice for sellers to evict buyers for any missed payment, keep their down payments and all that they had paid towards the contract, and then resell the property on contract to another buyer.